stclib/STC/docs/coroutine_api.md

 * Stackful or stackless typesafe coroutines.
 * Supports both asymmetric coroutine calls (structured concurrency) and symmetric transfer of control.
 * Good ergonomics and minimal boilerplate code.
-* Supports "throwing" errors, handled in `cco_finally` during immediate unwinding of the call stack.
+* Supports "throwing" errors, handled in `cco_cleanup` during immediate unwinding of the call stack.
 * Recovery from errors mechanism.
 * Small memory usage and efficient context switching.
 No heap allocation required by default.
-* Coroutines may be cleaned up at the `cco_finally` label.
+* Coroutines may be cleaned up at the `cco_cleanup` label.
 Will also happen on errors and cancelation.
 Unhandled errors will exit program with an error message including the offendig throw's line number.

 STC coroutines may behave stackless or stackful.